 Abstract

-Background and aims: The effectiveness of the immediate augmented feedback on biomechanical risk factors is well established, but its relationship to athletes' jumping performance remains unknown synchronously.
-Therefore, the purpose of this investigation was to evaluate of the effect of external feedback on the lower extremity kinematics and the reactive strength of people with dynamic knee valgus (DKV) during double leg-jump landing task (DLDVJ).
+Background and Aims The immediate impact of augmented feedback on biomechanical risk factors has been well established, but its effect on the jumping performance of athletes is still unknown.
+Therefore, this study aims to evaluate the effect of augmented feedback on lower limb kinematics and jumping performance of male athletes with dynamic knee valgus (DKV) during a double-leg drop vertical jump (DLDVJ) task.

-Materials and Methods: In the present quasi-experimental study, twenty-one male recreational athletes with DKV and the age range of the 18 to 25 years participated in this investigation.
-Three-dimensional kinematics, kinetic data were synchronously collected before and after augmented feedback during the DLDVJ task at the eccentric and concentric phases.
+Methods In this quasi-experimental study, 21 male recreational athletes with DKV aged 1-25 years participated.
+Three-dimensional kinematic and kinetic data were collected simultaneously before and after augmented feedback during the DLDVJ task at the eccentric and concentric phases.
 The jumping performance was calculated by using the reactive strength index-modified (RSImod).

-Results: The results of the present study indicate a significant decrease in the hip adduction angle in the eccentric phase (P=0.001), concentric phase (P=0.001), and the maximum knee flexion position (P=0.001) at the post-intervention than pre-intervention.
-Also, there was a decrease in tibiofemoral external rotation in the eccentric phase (P=0.031), concentric (P=0.019), and in the maximum knee flexion position (P=0.037).
-In addition, a significant increase in knee flexion in the eccentric phase (P=0.007) and maximum knee flexion position (P=0.017) at the post-intervention than pre-intervention were shown.
-In relation to jumping performance, providing intervention was associated with an increase in take-off time (P=0.039) and subsequently a decrease in jumping performance based on the RSImod index (P=0.011).
+Results The results showed a significant decrease in the hip adduction angle in the eccentric (P=0.001) and concentric (P=0.001) phases in the maximum knee flexion position (P=0.001) after the intervention compared to the pre-intervention stage.
+Also, there was a decrease in external tibiofemoral rotation in the eccentric (P=0.031) and concentric (P=0.019) phases in the maximum knee flexion position (P=0.037).
+In addition, a significant increase in knee flexion in the eccentric phase (P=0.007) and maximum knee flexion position (P=0.017) was reported after the intervention compared to the pre-intervention stage.
+Regarding jumping performance, the intervention was associated with an increase in the take-off time (P=0.039) and a subsequent decrease in the RSImod value (P=0.011).

 Keywords